-The CA shall update information provided via an Online Certificate Status Protocol
+The CA SHALL update information provided via an Online Certificate Status Protocol

-- i. at least every 12 months; and - ii. within 24 hours after revoking a Subordinate CA Certificate.
+- i. at least every twelve months; and - ii. within 24 hours after revoking a Subordinate CA Certificate.

-If the OCSP responder receives a request for the status of a certificate serial number that is "unused", then the responder SHOULD NOT respond with a "good" status.
-If the OCSP responder is for a CA that is not Technically Constrained in line with this CP "7.1.5 Name Constraints", the responder MUST NOT respond with a "good" status for such requests.
+If the OCSP responder receives a request for the status of a certificate serial number that is "unused", then the responder should not respond with a "good" status.
+If the OCSP responder is for a CA that is not Technically Constrained in line with the CP "Section 7.1.5 Name Constraints", the responder must not respond with a "good" status for such requests.

-The CA SHOULD monitor the OCSP responder for requests for "unused" serial numbers as part of its security response procedures.
+The CA should monitor the OCSP responder for requests for "unused" serial numbers as part of its security response procedures.

-The OCSP responder MAY provide definitive responses about "reserved" certificate serial numbers, as if there was a corresponding Certificate that matches the Precertificate [RFC6962].
+The OCSP responder may provide definitive responses about "reserved" certificate serial numbers, as if there was a corresponding Certificate that matches the Precertificate [RFC6962].

-A certificate serial number within an OCSP request is one of the following 3 options:
+A certificate serial number within an OCSP request is one of the following three options:

-- 1. "assigned" if a Certificate with that serial number has been issued by the Issuing CA, using any current or previous key associated with that CA subject; - 2. "reserved" if a Precertificate [RFC6962] with that serial number has been issued by - a. the Issuing CA; - b. a Precertificate Signing Certificate [RFC6962] associated with the Issuing CA; - 3. "unused" if neither of the previous conditions are met.
+- 1. "assigned" if a Certificate with that serial number has been issued by the Issuing CA, using any current or previous key associated with that CA subject; or - 2. "reserved" if a Precertificate [RFC6962] with that serial number has been issued by - a. the Issuing CA; or - b. a Precertificate Signing Certificate [RFC6962] associated with the Issuing CA; or - 3."unused" if neither of the previous conditions are met.